rakunn/My-Reads-App/README.md

 * install all project dependencies with `npm install`
 * start the development server with `npm start`

-Or visit the live version of the app: https://klaraborowska.github.io/My-Reads-App/

 #### Code Dependencies
 Game was based on the Udacity starter code https://github.com/udacity/reactnd-project-myreads-starter